Are you tired of racing for the plunger? If you can’t figure out why your toilet keeps backing up, perhaps you’re using it to flush the wrong things.

 9. Hair (Human or Pet)

 Hair is another exception to the general rule about what’s safe to flush.
-The problem isn’t that it will immediately cause a clog, although that can happen.
-It’s also that flushed hair is likely to snag on buildup in your plumbing system, and other things will eventually snag on it, too.
-Over time, this leads to solid, compactig clogs.
+Flushed hair is likely to snag on buildup in your plumbing system, and other things will eventually snag on it, too.
 So, whether it’s yours or your pet’s hair, toss it in the trash or add it to your garden where it will help keep away pests and enrich the soil.